almet/notmyidea/content/mozilla/introducing-cornice.rst

-Introducing cornice
+Introducing Cornice
 ###################

 :date: 06/12/2011

 Wow, already my third working day at mozilla.
-Since Monday, I've been working with Tarek Ziadé, on a pyramid REST-ish toolkit named `cornice <https://github.com/mozilla-services/cornice>`_.
+Since Monday, I've been working with Tarek Ziadé, on a pyramid REST-ish toolkit named `Cornice <https://github.com/mozilla-services/Cornice>`_.

-Its goal is to take all the hard bits appart from you when implementing a web service, so you can focus on what's important.
+Its goal is to take care for you of what you're usually missing so you can focus on what's important.
 Cornice provides you facilities for validation of any kind.

-The goal is to simplify your work, but we don't want to reinvent the wheel, so it is easily pluggable with validations frameworks, such as Collander.
+The goal is to simplify your work, but we don't want to reinvent the wheel, so it is easily pluggable with validations frameworks, such as Colander.

 Handling errors and validation
 ==============================